google/WebFundamentals/src/_langs/en/showcase/spotlight/hn_premii.markdown

       Open web is the only platform that allows me to reach all kinds of users.
 I can easily develop and deploy new features and fixes for my app without depending on third party.
 It allows me to push new features and bug fixes anytime.

       User can try my app without downloading, and can use same app on different platforms.
 As of today, my app works on latest HTML5 capable browsers including but not limited to Firefox OS, Windows Phone, blackberry, iOS and Android; and its available to download on different app stores.
-This app is also available on the Chrome web store.
+This app is also available on the Chrome Web Store.
 I am a sole developer and I work on this few hours per week.
-I don't think that any other technology would have allowed me to support different platform.
+I don't think that any other technology would have allowed me to support different platforms.
   - question: What worked really well during development?
     answer: |
       I was surprised how well all latest browsers support major HTML5 features.
 I started my webapp as a prototype to see what I can build using Open Web (HTML5, CSS, Javascript).
 I only tested my app on iOS Safari and Android browser during development, and it worked on Firefox and with little changes, I was able to support IE mobile.